google/periph/doc/apps/README.md

 ## Using out-of-tree drivers

-You can load out of tree drivers for devices but more importantly even for buses, GPIO pins, headers, etc. Let's say you have a driver that exposes an I²C bus over a REST API to a remote device, that lives in repository github.com/example/virtual_i2c, you can do the following:
+Out of tree drivers can be loaded for new devices but more importantly even for buses, GPIO pins, headers, etc. The example below shows a driver in a repository at github.com/example/virtual_i2c that exposes an I²C bus over a REST API to a remote device.
+This driver can be used with pio as if it were built into pio as follows:

 ```go
 package main